Offshore Energy Strategic Environmental Assessment (SEA): An overview of the SEA process

 Following announcement of a Seaward Oil and Gas Licensing Round, an offshore Carbon Storage Licensing Round, or following receipt of applications for licences made to the North Sea Transition Authority (NSTA), a screening assessment is undertaken by the department.
 The screening assessment determines whether the award of any of the Blocks/carbon storage areas offered or applied for would be likely to lead to a significant effect on a relevant site, either individually or in combination with other plans or projects.
 Those sites and related Blocks/carbon storage areas for which a potential for likely significant effect is identified at the screening stage are subject to further assessment (Appropriate Assessment (AA)) prior to the NSTA making a decision on whether to grant licences.
 These assessments are undertaken to comply with obligations under the Offshore Petroleum Activities (Conservation of Habitats) Regulations 2001 (as amended).

 The 33rd Seaward Licensing Round closed for applications on 12th January 2023.
-Applications were received covering 258 whole or part Blocks and of those, 96 Blocks were identified as requiring further assessment (Appropriate Assessment, (AA)) prior to the NSTA making a decision on whether to grant licences.
-The assessments covering these Blocks have been documented in three draft regional reports covering areas of the Southern North Sea and Mid North Sea High, Central North Sea and West of Shetland, and Eastern Irish Sea, which are presently subject to public consultation.
+Applications were received covering 258 whole or part Blocks.
+It was concluded that further assessment (AA) was required for 96 Blocks that were applied for, of which the NSTA has been considering up to 72 Blocks for potential licence award.
+The assessments covering these Blocks have been documented in three draft regional reports covering areas of the Southern North Sea and Mid North Sea High, Central North Sea and West of Shetland, and Eastern Irish Sea, and were subject to public consultation.
+The reports were revised as appropriate in light of comments received during the public consultation which ended on 15th September 2023.

 25th seaward oil and gas licensing Round Appropriate Assessment